jxm90/encrypted-rclone-webserver/README.md

 # encrypted-rclone-webserver
-Backup encrypted apache virtual host files, SQL data, and webdirectories to cloud the cloud
+Encrypt and backup apache virtual host files, SQL data, and webdirectories to cloud.

-rclone will need to be installed and configured first. add a remote, and then add the ecnrypted version.
+rclone will need to be installed and configured first. add a remote, and then add the encrypted version.

 requirements
 ---------------